 4 Power Exercises to Up Your Bouldering Game

 In the strength and conditioning world, power is generally understood as strength x speed.
-In the climbing world, we understand strength to be what allows us to hold on to holds while power is what allows us to move between holds.
-While power is an important component of all climbing disciplines, it is especially important in bouldering because when you are bouldering you perform a limited number of moves often at or near your limit.
-When you are only initiating 5-8 movements between holds, having the ability to do so optimally will allow you to send harder boulders!
-Regardless of your skill level, it is important to incorporate some power exercises into your rock climbing training if you want to up your bouldering game.
+In the climbing world, we understand strength to be what allows us to hang on to holds, while power is what allows us to move between holds.
+Although power is an important component of all climbing disciplines, it is especially important in bouldering.
+This is because, while bouldering, we perform a limited number of moves often at or near our limit.
+When we are only initiating 5-8 movements between holds, having the ability to do so optimally will allow us to send harder boulders!
+Regardless of skill level, it is important to incorporate some power exercises into our rock climbing training if we want to up our bouldering game.
 Below we have put together 2 on-the-wall and 2 off-the-wall power exercises designed to do just that!

 On-the-wall Power Exercises

 2-ups are a simple power exercise in which the climber performs two difficult moves in a row.
 That's it!
 When picking which moves you will perform, keep the following in mind.
 First, the focus of these moves should be the movement, not the holds themselves.
 So don't be afraid to perform this exercise on jugs as long as the movement between them is near your maximum reach and dynamic (bonus points if you have to twist, jump, or do something awkward!).
 2-ups are great for symmetrical systems walls that allow you to perform the same sequence of moves on both the left and right.